-3 Empirical Results
+4 Empirical Results

-In the process of estimating the system of the cost function, and the factor and revenue share equations, the three hypotheses, i.e., homotheticity, constant returns to scale, and Hicks neutrality with respect to R&E, were statistically tested applying a Wald-Chi square test procedure.
+In the process of estimating the system of the cost function, and the factor and revenue share equations, the three hypotheses, i.e., homotheticity, constant returns to scale, and Hicks neutrality with respect to the stock of technological knowledge R, were statistically tested applying a Wald-Chi square test procedure.
 The computed Chi-square statistics for these three tests were 15.1, 319.6, and 37.8 with degrees of freedom 4, 6, and 4, respectively.
 All the three hypotheses concerning the structure of production technology were strongly rejected at the one percent significance level.

 Thus, no further restrictions other than those for the symmetry and homogeneity-in-input-prices were imposed in estimating the system of equations.
 The coefficients of the omitted (in the present case, the other inputs) cost share equation were obtained using the parameter relations for the linear homogeneity restrictions.
 The results are presented in Table 1.
-As shown in Table 1, the adjusted R^2 s were rather high for all the equations except for the labor cost and revenue share equations.
-Though a little low, the adjusted R^2 s for these equations, 0.672 and 0.456, are not that bad.
-Thus, the fit of the model as a whole may be said to be good and reasonable.
-In addition, monotonicity and concavity of the cost function were checked and satisfied for the approximation point.
+As shown in Table 1, the adjusted $R^2$ s were rather high for all the equations except for the labor cost and the revenue share equations.
+Though a little low, the adjusted $R^2$ s for these equations, 0.672 and 0.456, are reasonable.
+Thus, the fit of the model as a whole may be said to be good.
+In addition, monotonicity and concavity of the cost function were checked and satisfied for the approximation point as well as for the whole sample points.
 This set of estimates is referred to as the final specification of the model and will be used for further analyses.

-3.1 Cost-Reducing Effects of R&E
+4.1 Cost-Reducing Effects of R&E

-To begin with, let us examine the impacts of R&E on agricultural productivity by scrutinzing the estimate of the negative of the cost-R&E elasticity $(-\varepsilon{CR})$ which is presented in Table 2.
-This table shows that this elasticity increased from 0.194 in 1960 to 0.205 in 1965 and stuck to that level until 1966 (i.e., 0.204) before it declined to around 0.200 in 1967 and stuck again to that magnitude until 1971.
+To begin with, let us examine the impacts of the stock of technological knowledge R on agricultural productivity by scrutinizing the estimate of the negative of the cost-R&E elasticity ( $-\varepsilon{CR}$ ) which is presented in Figure 1.
+This figure shows that this elasticity increased from 0.194 in 1960 to 0.205 in 1965 and remained at that level until 1966 before it declined to around 0.200 in 1967 until 1971.
 Thereafter, it decreased consistently to 0.110 in 1990.
-This finding in general supports the one obtained by Ito (1992) who estimated the restricted cost function with land being a fixed input using the micro data of average farm for each of five size classes.
-However, the magnitudes of the elasticities in the present study are consistently larger than those for the five size classes obtained by Ito (by, roughly speaking, 0.05 to 0.08).
-It is likely that Ito might have failed to capture amply the spill-over effect of R&E activities due to the usage of micro-data rather than the macro data for the agricultural sector.
+This finding is broadly consistent with that obtained by Ito (1992) who estimated the restricted cost function with land being a fixed input based on the micro data of average farm for each of five size classes.
+However, the magnitudes of the elasticities in the present study are consistently larger than those for the five size classes obtained by Ito (by around 0.05 to 0.08).
+It is likely that Ito might have failed in capturing the spill-over effect of R&E activities due to the usage of micro-data rather than the macro data for the agricultural sector.